ubaldot/vim-replica/README.md

 A: This is more a matplotlib setting than a replica problem. :)
 You should change the matplotlib backend.
 For example, you could use the magic `%matplotlib qt` to use the `qt` backend.
 See matplotlib docs for more info.

+#### Q. Is it possible to embed figures in the console?

+A: Nope.
+In general, you cannot display figures in terminal emulators, even if some hacks could allow you to do that (for example using imagemagick).
+For having inline figures, you should use GUI applications like QtConsole or classic Jupyter notebooks.

 #### Q. When I call `:ReplicaConsoleToggle` the console window won't close.